lokanta/lokanta.github.io/_posts/2022-03-16-bookkeeper.md

 “Indeed, sir.” she said.
 “Nine.
 Ten.
 Eleven.
 Twelve.”

 He thought, or imagined, a flicker behind her eyes.
 Like the studied facade of unquestioning service had slipped for a second.
-“Don’t judge me!
-I am just following my dream.”
+“Listen, miss …” checking her nametag, he said “Shesha.
+Who are you to judge me!
+I’m just following my dream.”

 “Of course, sir,” said the lady behind the counter.
-And looking him in the eye, she counted out an extra bee.
+She caught his eye, and slowly counted out an extra bee.
 “Thirteen.”

-They stared right at each other, in silence for a moment.
+They stared right at each other in silence for a moment.

 “But madam,” he said.
 “I paid for twelve bees.”